-If you are thinking of building or renovating and you are interested in sustainable building practices, you may be interested in free information and assistance from Council's Eco Building Design Advisor.
+If you own your own home, rent, or are thinking of building or renovating and you are interested in sustainable building practices, you may be interested in free information and assistance from Council's Eco Building Design Advisor.

 The Eco Building Design Advisor offers free, independent, factual and practical advice for ratepayers and residents of Nelson city.
 Residents are provided with tailored, research-based information for new homes, alterations, and existing homes.

 The free service is for homeowners, tenants, landlords, designers, building professionals, renovators, and community groups.
 Anyone who would like advice on how to improve the health and performances of existing homes, or if renovating, building new.